-While it won’t technically be summer for another few days, it’s been feeling a lot like summer lately!
-We’ve already reinstated many of our favorite summertime “heat management” practices, like opening and closing the windows at strategic times, never ever leaving the doors open, and of course, avoiding using the oven as much as possible.
+Although it’s only technically been summer for a day or two, it’s been feeling a lot like summer for some time!
+We’d already reinstated many of our favorite summertime “heat management” practices, like opening and closing the windows at strategic times, never ever leaving the doors open, and of course, avoiding using the oven as much as possible.
 (I haven’t quite gotten to the point of banning it entirely, but I’m sure we’re not far off!)

 Cooking during the summer is always tricky, because it’s hard to balance your desire for a warm meal with your desire for a cool house.
 But there are plenty of ways to cook up a great meal without heating up your house, and I’ll be sharing a few of them with you today!
 So without further ado, here are 6 alternative cooking methods that will help you keep your family fed and your kitchen cool this summer. :-)